 Slovenian gastronomy is rich and surprisingly curious.
-In this article, you'll find out why Slovenia should be on every gourmet's radar.
+In this article, you'll get to know the types of food that makes Slovenia a dream destination for foodies.

 Slovenia is a gorgeous country, with green meadows and forests, blue sea, emerald rivers and lakes, crystal clear water and interesting culture.
 Moreover, Slovenia will be awarded the title Europian Region of Gastronomy in 2021, by the International institute of gastronomy, culture, arts and tourism.

 One can hardly imagine Slovenian homemade dishes without fresh herbs.
 Photo: Pexels.

 Slovenes are proud of their roots, they enjoy spending time out in the nature and gathering together with family and friends.
 Don't be surprised if someone invites you for lunch or offers you a glass of homemade wine.

 Almost every household has its own garden where tasty vegetables, spices and herbs are grown.
 One can hardly imagine Slovenian homemade dishes without fresh rosemary, parsley or basil.
 The smell from one family's kitchen tells you that another tasty meal is on the way.
 Slovenes like to boast about their homemade delicacies made by the recipes their grandmothers had left behind.